ipirangad3v/kairos-android-app/README.md

 ## UI Layer:

-- **Jetpack Compose**: The entire UI is built with Jetpack Compose for a declarative, modern, and reactive user interface, providing a native experience on both phone and watch.
+- **[Jetpack Compose](https://developer.android.com/jetpack/compose)**: The entire UI is built with Jetpack Compose for a declarative, modern, and reactive user interface, providing a native experience on both phone and watch.

 - **ViewModel**: Manages UI state and business logic, exposing a single `UiState` object to the screen.

+- **ComplicationDataSourceService**: Handles the logic for providing real-time calendar event data to watch face complications.

 ## Data Layer: